tdwg/website/content/pages/conferences/2021/instructions-for-abstract-submission/index.md

 Find the most appropriate collection for your abstract.
 For an explanation about available collections (some are not accepting unsolicited abstracts), please see the [Session List](../session-list/). <br /> <br />
 ![Collections List](https://static.tdwg.org/conferences/2021/images/tdwg2021-biss-collections.png "Collections List") <br /> <br />
 9. Next, **fill in your abstract’s metadata** from the list at the left by hovering over a category, and then clicking on the pencil icon.
-    1. The only mandatory fields are “Title”, “Author”, “Abstract”, “Keywords”, “Presenting Author” and “Presented At” (should be filled in with “TDWG 2020” and only that).
+    1. The only mandatory fields are “Title”, “Author”, “Abstract”, “Keywords”, “Presenting Author” and “Presented At” (should be filled in with “TDWG 2021” and only that).
     2. **Title format:** all major words should begin with a capital letter (Title Case), with only the first word capitalized after a colon, unless it is a proper noun, (e.g., Title of Awesome Talk: Why are we here in Alexandria?). _Please do not use all uppercase or inappropriate italics in your title._
     3. **Authors:**
         1. The **_submitting author_** is the person who will ultimately be responsible _and available_ to submit your abstract to the journal for publication, which will also submit your abstract to the conference.
 This is automatically assumed to be the person first logging in and starting the abstract in ARPHA and that person's name is assumed to be first author.
 This can be [changed](https://arpha.pensoft.net/tips/Edit-author-order-details).
         2. **_[Add co-authors](https://arpha.pensoft.net/tips/Add-authors)_** by clicking the icon beside “Authors” in the left-side navigation panel.
 Be sure to add affiliations for all authors. **_When adding co-authors, please specify what rights each will have to comment only or to edit and comment_**.
 Note that it is the _submitting_ author's responsibility to notify all authors of this submission and their rights with regard to commenting or editing.
         3. Make sure that one author is designated as the **_corresponding author_** (the person to whom correspondence should be addressed _after_ publication).
 May be any author.
         4. The **_Presenting Author_** (added outside of Authors metadata panel, after Keywords) is the person who will be delivering the presentation at the conference.
-List their name in the same way it is listed as an author.
-The presenting author will be responsible for a live, recorded, or poster presentation.
+List their name in the same way it is listed as an author. _The presenting author will be responsible for a live, recorded, or poster presentation and must be fully registered for the conference by the time the abstract is approved for publication._
     4. **Abstract** submissions are limited to 6,000 characters (including spaces, title, authors and affiliations, keywords, references, etc.), written in English, and should be appropriate to the conference theme, _Connecting the world of biodiversity data: standards uniting people, processes, and tools_.
         1. Please write for a general audience, providing context for your presentation and no unexplained jargon. _Note that this is not a venue for reporting the results of research in your discipline._
-        2. The first mention of acronyms (including organizational acronyms) or abbreviations in the abstract or figure/table legends must be spelled out (exceptions: 3D, DNA, RNA, GIS, HTML, WWW, URL, URI, XML, JPG, TIF, TIFF, PDF).
+        2. The first mention of acronyms (including organizational acronyms) or abbreviations in the abstract or figure/table legends must be spelled out (exceptions: 3D, DNA, RNA, GIS, HTML, WWW, URL, URI, XML, RDF, JPG, TIF, TIFF, PDF).
         3. Consider [embedding hyperlinks](https://arpha.pensoft.net/tips/Insert-Hyperlinks) (URLs) to institutions and concepts that will help readers to appreciate more fully the topic you are presenting.
 This can be especially helpful for jargon.
 Be mindful of persistence (not having future users find broken links) and irrelevant advertising if you choose to do this.
         4. You may add [references](https://arpha.pensoft.net/tips/References), [figures](https://arpha.pensoft.net/tips/Figures), [tables](https://arpha.pensoft.net/tips/Tables) and upload [supplementary materials](https://arpha.pensoft.net/tips/Supplementary-files) associated with the abstract.
 None of these are required.
 Create these resources first from the end of the left menu, [before linking them to the appropriate text](https://arpha.pensoft.net/tips/Cite-references) in your abstract.
     5. **Keywords:** are words that readers might use in a search to find your content